cardinalitypuzzles/cardboard/README.md

 In case you need to delete a puzzle (perhaps you accidentally created a duplicate), you can do so using the trash icon next to a puzzle name.

-When a puzzle is created, a Google Spreadsheet and Slack channel are automatically created for the puzzle.
-These are accessible from the links in the "Sheet" and "Slack" columns.
+When a puzzle is created, a Google Spreadsheet are automatically created for the puzzle.
+These are accessible from the links in the "Sheet" column.

 ### Searching